Scrince/Arculus-BTC-Recovery/README.md

 - Verify downloaded files (checksums/signatures/releases) before use.
 - This tool performs local derivation only; it does not query blockchain services.
 - The project is intended for recovery/inspection workflows, not as a daily-use wallet.

-Recommended repository additions
-- Include this file as part of your README/release notes.
-- Add a LICENSE file.
-- Add SECURITY.md with responsible disclosure and handling guidance.
-- Add clear version tags/releases and changelog entries.